AUSTRALIAN UNION OF STUDENTS

 One advantage of owning a house or flat is that you can easily raise money at short notice.
 If you get a life threatening illness that needs expensive treatment not covered by medical insurance, you can get a "second mortgage" on the house.

 The other main advantage is the improved legal and practical position of being the owner.
 If you are renting, you can be effectively kicked out at any time, even if you have a fixed term lease.
-You are entirely at the mercy of the landlord or real estate agent.
+You are entirely at the mercy of the landlord and real estate agent.
 In practice the landlord or real estate agent might treat you very well if you are polite to them, just as the King of Saudi Arabia only executes his subjects if he gets very cross with them.
-As a grown man/woman, however, you don't want to be in the position where you are at peoples' mercy.
+As a grown man/woman, however, you don’t want to be in the position where you are at peoples’ mercy.
 It encourages bad luck.

 Many real estate agents and landlords have a practice of visiting the property while the tenants are out and going through their belongings, to make sure they are people they approve of, and out of morbid curiosity.
 The tenancy laws encourage this with a minimal punishment.
 No landlord or real estate agent has ever been prosecuted for this, or ever will be.